schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 The tutorial project consists of three parts: A `test-data-generator` project used to generate X.509 certificates and FHIR resources during the maven build of the project.
 The certificates and FHIR resources are needed to start DSF instances which simulate installations at three different organizations.
-The DSF instances are configured using a `docker-compose.yml` file in the `test-setup` folder.
+The DSF instances are configured using a `docker-compose.yml` file in the `dev-setup` folder.
 The docker-compose test setup uses a single PostgreSQL database server, a single nginx reverse proxy as well as three separate DSF FHIR server- and 3 separate DSF BPE server instances.
 The `tutorial-process` project contains all resources (FHIR resources, BPMN process models and Java code) for the actual DSF process plugin.